 - If you’re not afraid of spending money.

 Why?
-Because you’ll be able to cut-to-the-chase and immediately get to the point of what your offer is going to be, without wasting time on pointless negotiations about something that isn’t going to happen.
+Because you’ll be able to cut-to-the-chase and immediately tell each prospect what your offer is going to be, without wasting time on pointless negotiations about deals that aren’t going to happen (or deals that aren’t exactly what you want).

 When Email Offers Make Sense: